This article originally appeared on VICE US.

-Reports that sex – the wrong kind of sex, too much of it – is linked to mental health problems are nothing new.
+Reports that sex—the wrong kind of sex, too much of it—is linked to mental health problems are nothing new.
 In one form or another, this line has been peddled for decades.
-In recent years, with depression and anxiety on the rise, it was inevitable that researchers would question whether this was related to the fact that we're getting it on with twice as many people as our parents.
+In recent years, with depression and anxiety on the rise, it was inevitable researchers would question whether this was related to the fact that Britons are getting it on with twice as many people as our parents.

-We've had foreboding headlines – " Casual sex can cause depression and lead to suicidal thoughts" – books like Donna Freitas' The End of Sex: How Hookup Culture Is Leaving a Generation Unhappy, Sexually Unfulfilled, and Confused About Intimacy and a growing body of received wisdom that shagging around is either a result of low self-esteem or its cause.
-Conversely, studies have popped up claiming the exact opposite; that casual sex is YAY!
+We've had foreboding headlines—" Casual sex can cause depression and lead to suicidal thoughts"—books like Donna Freitas's The End of Sex: How Hookup Culture Is Leaving a Generation Unhappy, Sexually Unfulfilled, and Confused About Intimacy and a growing body of received wisdom that shagging around is either a result of low self-esteem or its cause.
+Conversely, studies have popped up claiming the exact opposite: that casual sex is YAY!
 So which is it?
 If you know your mental health can be rocky, should you avoid Tinder?

 I have a longstanding relationship with both casual sex and depression.
 There are times when the two coincide.
 There's no pattern.
 Some low points leave me so distant and disconnected from reality I feel numb.
-During those times sex is shit – pointless – but then so is conversation, work and everything else.
-I've had seriously long patches without sex because going to the shop seemed like a mission, let alone getting my kit off with someone, and other spells when fucking a stranger seems like the least hazardous, most guaranteed source of human connection out there.
+During those times sex is shit—pointless—but then so is conversation, work, everything else.
+I've had seriously long patches without sex because going to the shop seemed like a mission, let alone getting my kit off with someone, and other spells when fucking a stranger seems like the least hazardous, most guaranteed source of human connection.
 Like I said, there's no pattern.

 We shouldn't be surprised at the conflicting reports.
 Depression isn't monolithic and neither is sex.
 Causal fucks mean one thing to one person, another to the next.
-It varies according to your age, your beliefs, your state of mind and what your mates think.
-It can depend on whether the shag was earth-rockingly brilliant or life-wastingly bad and whether you were really, genuinely up for it.
+It varies according to your age, your beliefs, your state of mind, on what your mates think, on whether the shag was earth-rockingly brilliant or life-wastingly bad, on whether you were really, genuinely up for it.
 Can casual sex trigger depression?
 Probably, but not alone.

 "Vulnerability to depression exists before casual sex happens, whether genetic or passed down through example from parents," says therapist Tania Glyde.
 "Was the person brought up to have confidence and self-esteem, or were they undermined or even abused, entering the world of relationships with a fragile sense of self?

-The nuances of this appear missing from some studies.
-Instead, a causal relationship has been suggested – either that people with depression are more likely to shag around, or vice versa.
-In fact, neither of these theories has been proven – though some researchers remain adamant.
+The nuances of this appear missing from some studies and a causal relationship suggested—either that people with depression are more likely to shag around, or vice versa—when in fact none has been proven.
+Some researchers are adamant, however.

 "This study provides evidence that poor mental health can lead to casual sex, but also that casual sex leads to additional declines in mental health," said Sara Sandberg-Thoma, author of a study at Ohio State University which showed that teenagers with depressive symptoms were more likely to have casual sex as young adults and, later in life, were more likely to consider suicide.